Documentation Index

 </details>

-1. Replace the Accordion_name text with the desired accordion title/name
+1. Replace Accordion_name with your desired accordion title.

 <details>